FreeCAD/FreeCAD-documentation/wiki/Compile_on_Windows.md

 3. Search there for the variable option *FREECAD\_COPY\_LIBPACK\_BIN\_TO\_BUILD* and check it.
 4. Search there for the variable option *FREECAD\_COPY\_PLUGINS\_BIN\_TO\_BUILD* and check it.
 5. Click on **Configure**.
 At the end of the configuration CMake will automatically copy the necessary libraries from the LibPack folder.

+### Troubleshooting

+When running FreeCAD you may encounter missing DLLs when using certain workbenches or features of workbenches.
+The error message in FreeCAD\'s console will not tell you what DLL is missing.
+To find this out you must use an external tool.
+The workflow is hereby   *

+-   Download the latest release of the program **Dependencies**   * <https   *//github.com/lucasg/Dependencies/releases> (choose the file *Dependencies\_x64\_Release.zip*)
+-   In the FreeCAD [Python console](Python_console.md) execute these commands   *

+import os
+os.system(r"~\DependenciesGui.exe")

+**Note**   * Instead of the \~ you must specify the full path to the *DependenciesGui.exe* on your system.

+-   Now drag in the \*.pyd file of the workbench with which you get missing DLLs reported.

 ## Updating the build